 She has been selected to take part to the Composer Collider Europe (2017-2020), a composition project launched by the Köln-based Ensemble Musikfabrik.

-Since September 2017, she works as freelance Piano Accompanist for Modern Dance classes in the Ballet Department of the Royal Conservatoire of The Hague.
+Since September 2017, she works as freelance Piano Accompanist for Modern Dance classes in the Dance Department of the Royal Conservatory of The Hague.